 From within Canny, you can pull up your accounts to see everything they’ve voted on:

-It’s a great reference to have when going on sales calls.
+Customer feedback a great reference to have when going on sales calls.
 As we know, personalization is very important in sales.
 Knowing what your prospect has asked for helps build a more personal relationship.

 Show that you’re invested in them, that they’ve been heard, and (when applicable), that the feature they’re interested in is in development.
 This will definitely boost their user experience!

 Let your users champion features they need